Almenon/reddit_episode_bot/README.md

 ### Possible Upcoming features

 * login via Oauth (should arrive soon)
+* plot hiding by if a spoiler format is mentioned in the sidebar
 * search by episode title
 * 24/7 online status via cloud-hosting
 * support for shows with multiple series